uwsbel/autonomy-research-testbed/docs/design/launch_system.md

 1. It will create a [composable node container](https://docs.ros.org/en/galactic/How-To-Guides/Launching-composable-nodes.html).
 2. It will include all other orchestration launch files.

-The only purpose of this file is to define system wide parameters (e.g. `LaunchConfigurations`, `LaunchDescriptions`, etc.).
-This will allow all orchestrators to know which specific packages to launch, and which to ignore.
-Following this, ther remainder of the general setup is left to the `art_shared_launch`.

 ## `art_dev_launch/`

 The purpose of this file is to define system wide parameters (e.g. `LaunchConfigurations`, `LaunchDescriptions`, etc.) for the `dev` service.
 This will allow all orchestrators to know which specific packages to launch, and which to ignore.
 This is currently set up to run a cone-based path following demo, but can be used to test any other packages.